What is Capital Gains Tax?

 What is the difference between STCG and LTCG?

 STCG (Short-Term Capital Gains) applies to assets held for shorter periods, while LTCG (Long-Term Capital Gains) applies to assets held longer.
-The holding period varies: 12 months for equity, 24 months for property, and 36 months for other assets.
-LTCG generally has lower tax rates and additional benefits like indexation.
+The holding period varies: 12 months for equity, 24 months for property and gold, and 36 months for other assets.
+LTCG is generally taxed at a lower rate of 12.5% (post-Budget 2024).
+Note that debt mutual funds no longer have a separate LTCG rate — all gains are taxed at slab rate since April 2023.

 What is indexation benefit in capital gains?